Should I Buy a Home if Termites Were Discovered?

 Thursday, May 30th, 2013 by Bill Cowley

-When a termite infestation is uncovered during a home inspection the discovery is usually met with much fear, confusion and nervousness by the potential buyers.
-When the average person thinks termites the “termite house from hell” comes to mind and they immediately envision a home in danger of collapse.
+When a termite infestation is uncovered during a home inspection the discovery is usually met with much fear, confusion, and nervousness by the potential buyers.
+When the average person thinks of termites the “termite house from hell” comes to mind and they immediately envision a home in danger of collapse.
 And, buyers should be concerned.
 Termites can be quite destructive, causing $5 Billion in property damage per year, according to the National Pest Management Association.

 So, what should you do if evidence of termites is discovered during a home inspection?
 Every home and infestation is unique and we recommend that before you purchase a home you hire a licensed Pest Management Professional to conduct a thorough Wood Destroying Insect inspection.